Find Affordable College Courses

 Cal U undergraduate students pay an average of $11,108 in in-state tuition and fees each year.

-Cal U excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Allied Health Services Associate Degree Schools in Pennsylvania list.
+As a testament to the quality of education it offers, Cal U also is in the top 20% of our Best Allied Health Services Associate Degree Schools in Pennsylvania ranking.

-Read full report on Allied Health & Medical Assisting Services at California University of Pennsylvania
+Full Allied Health & Medical Assisting Services at California University of Pennsylvania Report

-With a ranking of #8, Pennsylvania Institute of Technology did quite well on this year’s best value schools for allied health and medical assisting services students working on their associate degree.
+Pennsylvania Institute of Technology landed the #8 spot in the 2023 rankings for the best value associate degree allied health and medical assisting services programs.
 Pennsylvania Institute of Technology is a small private not-for-profit school located in the large suburb of Media.

 The average tuition and fees for an in-state undergraduate at Pennsylvania Institute of Technology are $13,905 a year.
 On average, medical assisting graduates from Pennsylvania Institute of Technology take out $27,077 in student loans while working on their Associate Degree.